 Trash should be placed out for pickup before 7am on collection day.
 Trash routes are always subject to change.

-Acceptable for collection: Garbage (when drained and wrapped), pizza boxes, rags, metal, ashes, crockery, grass, latex paint after drying in can, carpeting (must be securely tied so as not to exceed 3 feet in length, nor 25 lbs. in weight), and large bulky items such as furniture and bedding.
+Acceptable for refuse collection: Pizza boxes, garbage (when drained and wrapped), rags, metal, ashes, crockery, grass, latex paint after drying in can (no lid), carpeting (must be securely tied so as not to exceed 3 feet in length, nor 25 lbs. in weight), padded envelopes, plastic film window envelopes and large bulky items such as furniture and bedding.
 Household refuse must be placed in watertight containers not to exceed 32 gallons capacity and 50 lbs. in weight.
 Large cans with metal lifting bars and/or in excess of 32 gallon capacity will not be collected due to risk of injury.

 Not acceptable for collection:

-- NO Appliances such as televisions, refrigerators, freezers, hot water tanks, ranges, washers, dryers, etc., computers, monitors and other electronics, lawn mowers, auto parts (including tires), and items containing gasoline or oil.
+- NO Appliances such as televisions, refrigerators, freezers, hot water tanks, ranges, washers, dryers, vacuum cleaners, etc., computers, monitors and other electronics, lawn mowers, auto parts (including tires), and items containing gasoline or oil.

 - NO Loose Hypodermic Syringes nor other sharp objects may be put out for refuse.
 Syringes (needles) must be placed in the American Medical Association's approved protected containers for proper disposal to minimize injury to personnel.
 For more information on how to dispose of sharps, click here.